 W. Whaley caught a channel catfish (ictalurus punctatus) in the Santee-Cooper Reservoir in South Carolina, USA on July 7th 1964 that weighed 26.3 kg (58 lbs.
 0 oz.)

 Ken Paulie caught a flathead catfish (pylodictis olivaris) in the Elk City Reservoir in Kansas, USA on May 19th, 1998 that weighed 55.79 (123 lbs.
 0 oz.)

 Additional Resources on Catfish Fishing

 We hope that the tips and information on this page were successful at making you better at fishing for catfish.
-In case you’d like to continue your research you can use the below websites to learn more about catfish and catfish fishing.
+In case you’d like to continue your research you can use the below websites to learn more about catfish.